vigetlabs/colonel_kurtz_ruby/README.md

 Big wins! :tada:

-#### What if I'm already storing the blocks as strings?
+#### What if I'm already storing the blocks as text?

-If you're currently storing CK content as strings, you can update the content to be JSONB with this example migration. `Page` is an example ActiveRecord with a column `content` that represents the ColonelKurtz data.
+If you're currently storing CK content as text, you can update the content to be JSONB with this example migration. `Page` is an example ActiveRecord with a column `content` that represents the ColonelKurtz data.